Kintulammi hiking and nature reserve

 Kirkkokivi

-Equipment: Lean-to shelter, Campfire site, Wood shed, Dry toilet, Information board, Accessible route (0,3 km)
+Facilities: Lean-to shelter, Campfire site, Woodshed, Dry toilet, Information board, Accessible route (0,3 km)

 Kortejärven tila